Recent Mold Remediation Posts

 Finding Hidden Mold

-When you smell but cannot see mold, our certified production managers can usually help locate it during a free estimate.
+When you smell but cannot see mold, our certified production managers can usually help locate it during an estimate.
 They will start by identifying the source of the moisture that provides an ideal environment for microbial growth.

 Moisture meters and thermal imaging cameras allow our estimators to find moisture behind walls and beneath flooring.
 Once they find moisture, they know where to concentrate their efforts.